fiskaly/fiskaly-kassensichv-client-java/tutorial.md

 therefore disobeys some best practices to simplify the resulting source code.

-## What you'll need
-In order to follow along with the tutorial you'll need the appropriate client JAR for your target platform

-To build these projects, you can issue the following command within the `fiskaly-kassensichv-client-java` directory:

-`$ ./gradlew shadowJar -Dtarget=<general|android>`

-This will create two Fat-JAR files containing everything you'll need.

-* `./build/libs/com.fiskaly.kassensichv.client.general-<version>-all.jar` for standard Java platforms
-* `./build/libs/com.fiskaly.kassensichv.client.android-<version>-all.jar` for Android

 ## Setup and integration
 The integration process differs a little depending on your target platform.
 Because we need to provide you with a platform specific SMA